NicoVIII/scripts/audiobooks/workflow.md

 # Workflow

-## Create source mka

 I personally recommend to have to copies of your audiobooks.
 The original one for storage in the best quality you have available and one working copy with the opus codec for a small file size which you can easily use on your devices without juggling gigabytes of data for just one simple audiobook.
-Therefore we have to at first create the source mka for storage which you can later use to create even better working copies as codecs and technology evolve.
+Therefore we first create the source mka for storage and use it after that to create the working copy.
+You can repeat the creation of the working copy at a later point in time to get better ones as codecs and technology evolve.

+## Create source mka

 ### flac input